security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

  specific enabling method changes from time to time, but is usually accessible through the sidebar.</div>

-<div class='alert alert-info'>If you have suspended or stopped your instance,
+<div class='alert alert-warning'>If you have suspended or stopped your instance,
-you will need to navigate to the GCP console and start it again before attempting to connect with CRD.</strong>
+you will need to navigate to the GCP console and start it again before attempting to connect with CRD.</div>

 # Part 5: Set up budget alerts